 Placing a baby for adoption can create a whirlwind of emotions.
 Many of these emotions can be positive, including the hope for a better life for your child, or joy from the act of helping an adoptive couple become parents for the first time.
 But the adoption process also involves heavier emotions including grief, loss, and possibly loneliness or frustration from feeling that others in your life may be unable to relate to how you are feeling or provide the emotional support that you need.
-These emotions often can take a toll on a birth parent’s mental health, and prioritizing care for your mental health can be a significant part of the healing process after an adoption placement.
+These emotions often can take a toll on a birth parent’s mental health, and prioritizing care for your mental health after adoption can be a significant part of the healing process following the adoption placement.

 There are many potential methods for caring for your mental health after placing a baby for adoption.
 Here are a few options you may want to consider: